triggerdotdev/examples/openai-agents-sdk-with-trigger-playground/README.md

-# OpenAI Agents SDK + Trigger.dev playground
+# OpenAI Agents SDK for Typescript + Trigger.dev playground

 > **ℹ️ Note:** This is a v4 project.
 If you are using v3 and want to upgrade, please refer to our [v4 upgrade guide](https://trigger.dev/docs/v4-upgrade-guide).